awsdocs/amazon-redshift-developer-guide/doc_source/r_UNLOAD_command_examples.md

 iam_role 'arn:aws:iam::0123456789012:role/MyRedshiftRole' EMPTYASNULL;
 ```

-To verify that the columns contain NULL, not just whitespace or empty, select from LOADVENUENULLS and filter for null\.
+To verify that the columns contain NULL, not just whitespace or empty strings, select from LOADVENUENULLS and filter for null\.

 ```
 select * from loadvenuenulls where venuestate is null or venueseats is null;